whitecube/php-prices/README.md

 #### Closure modifiers

 Instead of providing a monetary value to the modifiers, you can use a closure which will get a `Whitecube\Price\Modifier` instance.
 This object can then be used to perform some operations on the price value.
-Available operations are :
+Available operations are:

 | Method       | Description                                                     |
 | :----------- | :-------------------------------------------------------------- |